 One God prays to the Other God

-In fact before Jesus was taken by the “sinners” he wanted his disciples to pray WITH him, NOT to him as a God.
-And at this praying in the garden of Gethsemane, Jesus, as one of the three Gods, was praying to the other God, God the Father.
-Matthew 26:36 to 46
+In fact before Jesus was taken away by the “sinners” he wanted his disciples to pray WITH him, NOT to him as a God.
+And at this praying in the garden of Gethsemane, Jesus, as one of the three Gods, was praying to the other God, God the Father or God the Holy Ghost.
+Or, was he praying to both of them???

 Does this mean that one God asks the other Gods for help???